finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

     as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the Funds.
 Defaults to returning the latest version of each Fund if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing Funds; this              value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) filter = 'filter_example' # str | Expression to filter the results.
-For example, to filter on the Fund type, specify \"id.Code eq 'Fund1'\".
+For example, to filter on the Fund code, specify \"id.Code eq 'Fund1'\".
 For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) sort_by = ['sort_by_example'] # List[str] | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\" (optional) property_keys = ['property_keys_example'] # List[str] | A list of property keys from the 'Fund' domain to decorate onto each Fund.
 These must take the format {domain}/{scope}/{code}, for example 'Fund/Manager/Id'. (optional)